 Come to the Registration desk in the lobby to check-in and get your badge.
 SecureWorld staff will be available throughout the day if you have any questions.8:00 amExhibitor Hall openRegistration Level:

 8:00 am - 3:00 pmLocation / Room: Exhibitor Floor

 - Open Sessions

-This is the time to visit exhibitors participating in Dash For Prizes & CyberHunt for your chance to win prizes!8:15 amISSA and ISACA Joint Chapter Meeting and Presentation - Open to All AttendeesTopic: Securing the Skies by Using the BlockchainFounder and CEO, TapJetsRegistration Level:
+Your opportunity to visit our solution vendor partners, whose sponsorship makes SecureWorld possible!
+Booths have staff ready to answer your questions.
+Look for participating Dash For Prizes sponsors to be entered to win prizes.8:15 amISSA and ISACA Joint Chapter Meeting and Presentation - Open to All AttendeesTopic: Securing the Skies by Using the BlockchainFounder and CEO, TapJetsRegistration Level:

 8:15 am - 9:15 pmLocation / Room: Keynote Theater